Details to Hollow-Fiber-Filter module’s

 Spectrum HFF per standard installed by PerfuseCell is:

-- Polyethersulfone (PES) Micro-Filtration modules made with hydrophilic PES provided dry and without preservative (like Glycerin soaked)
+- Polyethersulfone (PES) Micro-Filtration modules made from hydrophilic PES provided dry and without preservative (like Glycerin soaked)

-- Installed PES modules are ready for use out of the dual bag package
+- Installed PES modules are ready for use right out of the dual bag package

 - Circulate DI water, buffer or media after unpacking and check permeate reach 2 ml/cm2 flow rate